 Despite the minimum 60-day jail sentence, almost all Colorado judges impose a jail sentence much longer than 60 days for a third DUI conviction.
 In fact, most third offenders are sentenced to serve closer to the maximum sentence than the minimum sentence.

-Contact an experienced DUI defense attorney today to schedule a free case evaluation
+Contact an experienced DUI defense attorney today to schedule a case evaluation